 - Recommended January 2013

-Haydn sugar beet seed from Strube, is yet again one of the UK’s most popular, rhizomania-resistant sugar beet varieties in 2017 with nearly 20% of the UK National crop area and provides all the characteristics that help to deliver a dependable and profitable sugar beet crop.
+Haydn sugar beet seed from Strube, is yet again one of the UK’s most popular, rhizomania-resistant sugar beet varieties in 2018 making up 10% of the UK National crop area.
+It provides all the characteristics that help to deliver a dependable and profitable sugar beet crop.

 Why choose Haydn Sugar Beet Seed?